kundaMwiza/fMRI-site-adaptation/README.md

 Options are available for the preprocessing pipeline, brain atlas and functional connectivity.
 Run `python fetch_data.py --help` for information about the available options.
 For tangent Pearson connectivity, see below.

 ## Classification
-The default model provided is the MIDA model with tangent Pearson functional connectivity + phenotypes trained with a ridge classifier and evaluated with 10 fold cross validation.
+The default model provided is the MIDA model with tangent Pearson functional connectivity + phenotypes trained with a ridge classifier and evaluated with 10 fold cross validation (CV).
 Can be run by:
 ```
 python run_model.py
 ```
 The default functional connectivity here is tangent Pearson embedding and is computed at run time separately for train and test folds.
-As above, run `python run_model.py --help` to see the available options.
+As above, run `python run_model.py --help` to see the available options for the choice of brain atlas, functional connectivity, evaluation method (e.g. 10CV, leave one site out) e.t.c.